Akira Silvano Disaro: Club career

 In 2019, Disaro joined J3 League team Giravanz Kitakyushu after playing for Hosei University.
+He scored on his debut for Giravanz, scoring against FC Tokyo U-23 on the 10 March 2019, scoring in the 10th minute.
 In his debut season, he scored 16 goals and helped Giaravanz gain promotion to the J2 League.
-In his second season, Disaro finished with 18 goals and was second top-scorer in the division behind Peter Utaka.
+In his second season, Disaro finished with 18 goals and was the second top goal-scorer in the division behind Peter Utaka.
 During this season, Disaro was awarded the August J.League Monthly MVP award after contributing 6 goals and 2 assists in 6 games.

 In December 2020, Disaro moved to J1 League club Shimizu S-Pulse.
+He made his debut for Shimizu on the 27 February 2021, against Kashima Antlers.
+He scored his first goal for the club on the 23 June 2021 against Vegalta Sendai, scoring in the 72nd minute.
 He played one full season at the club, before moving on loan to Montedio Yamagata mid-way through the 2022 season.
+He made his debut for Montedio against Blaublitz Akita on the 17 July 2022.
+He scored his first goal for the club on the 30 July 2022, scoring in the 24th minute against Machida Zelvia.

-Disaro returned to Shimizu S-Pulse for 2023 season.
+Disaro returned to Shimizu S-Pulse for the 2023 season.
+Midway through the season he transferred to J1 club Shonan Bellmare.
+He made his debut for Shonan against Sanfrecce Hiroshima on the 5 August 2023.
+He scored his first goal for the club on the 12 August 2023, scoring in the 26th minute against Albirex Niigata.

 Personal life

-Disaro born in Tokyo, Japan.
-Due to Japanese-Italian half born with an Italian father.
+Disaro was born in Tokyo, Japan.
+He is Japanese-Italian, having been born to a Japanese mother and Italian father, and is an Inter fan.
+Disaro has alopecia universalis, a condition he developed in elementary school.